 “Reclaiming my time.”
 Maxine Waters

 I help people rediscover how spending time with themselves increases the energy you have toward others.
 Prioritizing work and relationships over self-care leads to burn out, resentment, depression, and anxiety.
 We help others best when we take care of ourselves first.
 Learning how to make time for yourself can be a challenge.
-However, making the time for yourself has many benefits.
-Self-care is often sacrificed when fulfilling other roles such as mother, father, friend, or spouse.
+However, making time for yourself has many benefits.
+Sacrificing nurturing yourself when fulfilling roles such as mother, father, friend, or spouse is not necessary.
 You can maintain yourself and be in relationships with others.

-Ending a relationship or being challenged to consider the possibility of ending a relationship is tough.
-I help with letting go, exploring new possibilities and coping with difficult emotions.
+Ending a relationship or being challenged to consider the possibility of ending a relationship is complicated.
+I help with recovering, exploring new options, and coping with difficult emotions.

 Have you ever wondered, “Why do people take advantage of me?”
-Counseling teaches you how to set limits, boundaries and develop healthy relationships.
+Therapy teaches you how to set limits, boundaries, and develop healthy relationships.

 “There’s a message in the way someone treats you… Just Listen.”

-Managing relationships with difficult family members that have been strained for years can be exhausting.
+Managing relationships with difficult family members is complicated.
 I help people create skills to be assertive and create healthy boundaries in challenging relationships.
-Difficult family interactions lead to people feeling depressed or anxious.
-Family relationships can be challenged by a history of abuse or neglect, substance abuse, emotional neglect or prolonged unhealthy boundaries.
+Complicated family interactions lead to people feeling depressed or anxious.
+Family relationships are complicated when there is a history of abuse or neglect, substance abuse, emotional neglect, or prolonged unhealthy boundaries.

 “There are many things that I would like to say, but I don’t know how.”

 Being in a healthy relationship is possible with the right tools.
-I help couples recover from affairs, improve communication and rekindle lost connection.
+I help couples recover from affairs, improve communication, and rekindle the lost connection.
 Couples therapy serves as a space to build emotional communication and improve agreement recovery skills.
-Also, couples therapy can serve as a place to help you decide the next steps in your relationship or to help with recovering from a difficult breakup.
+Also, couples therapy can serve as a place to help you decide the next steps in your relationship or to help with recovering from a painful breakup.